Reviews You Can Rely On

 Credit: Scott Ring

-Only one pack stood out for its ability to pack up into its own pocket.
-By cutting out features like a hip belt, extra pockets, and most loops and clips, these bags are instead versatile in that you can pack them in your luggage to Spain or keep them in your purse for an impromptu adventure.
+Only one pack, the Venture Pal 35L, stood out for its ability to pack into its own pocket.
+By cutting out features like a hip belt, extra pockets, and most loops and clips, such a bag becomes versatile enough to land a place in your luggage on longer trips or to keep in your purse or car for impromptu adventures.

 daypack womens - the venture pal packs up small, into its own pocket, making it the...